Adonna Khare

-Adonna Khare (born ca. 1980) is an American artist from Burbank, California mainly focused on large-scale pencil drawings.
+Adonna Khare (born c.
+1980) is an American artist from Burbank, California mainly focused on large-scale pencil drawings.
 She received her Masters of Fine Art from California State University, Long Beach.
 Her work has been collected by prestigious public and private collections throughout the world.
 In 2012 she won the world’s largest art competition ArtPrize, competing against over 1500 artists from all around the world.

 She has been featured by Los Angeles Times, NPR, The Huffington Post, Daily Mail, Juxtapoz, Mashable, My Modern Metropolis, Saatchi Gallery.